Jinboi/calculator/README.md

 Welcome to the Calculator App!

-This app helps you to solve quick calculations.
+This app helps you solve quick calculations.

 This is the C# Console Project #2